Child Support Payments While Incarcerated

 Child Support Order Modifications

 To obtain modification of an existing child support order, an incarcerated parent must file the proper request called an Incarcerated Noncustodial Parent Affidavit of Income Assets with the appropriate Texas court.
 Incarcerated individuals are also often required to submit information regarding the noncustodial parent’s income and assets.
-A skilled family law attorney can prove particularly helpful when incarcerated individuals seek to obtain modification of a child support order.
+A skilled family law lawyer can prove particularly helpful when incarcerated individuals seek to obtain modification of a child support order.
 When these types of hearings occur, the custodial parent frequently appears to contest modification of the existing order.
 During this hearing, the court will determine whether the non-custodial parent’s incarceration constitutes a “substantial change in circumstance”.
 Unless a modification is granted, the incarcerated parent will be required to pay the amount of support that was initially ordered by the court.

 Incarcerated Custodial Parents